Mørke gravers kammer

-Mørke gravers kammer is the third studio album by Norwegian black metal band Khold.
+Mørke gravers kammer is the third studio album by the Norwegian black metal band Khold.
 It was released on 20 April 2004, through Candlelight Records.

 Background

 Mørke gravers kammer was the band's first release on the Candlelight record label, after leaving Moonfog Productions.

 Track listing

 Release

 A music video was released for the track "Død".
 It was directed by Marcel Lelienhof, and produced by Andreas Rønning.
 The video was included as enhanced content for the original CD release.

 Critical reception

 AllMusic's review was generally favorable, writing, "This CD isn't groundbreaking by 2004 standards [...]
 Nonetheless, Mørke gravers kammer is an appealing example of the more musical and intricate side of Nordic death metal/black metal."

 Re-issue

 Mørke gravers kammer was re-issued on 16 July 2012, by Peaceville Records, featuring a bonus, previously unreleased track from the band's 2000 demo.